hi2p-perim/lightmetrica/README.md

 Implementation detail
 --------------------

-The application contains the following projects:
+This software contains the following projects:

 - Core libraries
   - **liblightmetrica** : The main library in which various rendering algorithms are implemented.
 The project is configured to compiled by the dynamic library (*.so in Linux, *.dll in Windows).
 The library is shared by the following projects.